After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 Quick Launch Bar / Quick Launch Toolbar includes buttons to launch favorite programs.
 You can rearrange the buttons using your mouse - just click and hold on a program button and drag it to a different position.

 Taskbar contains buttons/icons of running (currently open) programs.
 You can bring programs to front or minimize, maximize and close their windows here.
 To cycle through all open applications, use keyboard shortcut Alt+Tab.
 Windows Vista and 7 allow using special 3D effects with keyboard shortcut Windows Key+Tab.
-In Windows 8, the latter shortcut cycles through open Metro-style apps only.
+In Windows 8 and 8.1, the latter shortcut cycles through open Metro-style apps only.

 Notification area (aka System Tray) includes icons of some running programs and important messages.
 It also includes current date (in Windows XP) or current time and date (in Windows Vista, 7 and 8).

 Windows Vista and 7 also have Sidebar that holds Desktop Gadgets.
 You can use keyboard shortcut Windows Key+G to bring Gadgets to front temporarily.
-Windows 8 deprecates Desktop Gadgets and replaces them with Metro-style apps.
+Windows 8 deprecates Desktop Gadgets and replaces them with Modern UI/Metro-style apps.

 Here's a Windows Vista example of Sidebar: